bwsw/sj-platform/SJDocs/source/Tutorial.rst

 The demo projects presented below are example tasks developed to demonstrate a user how to run his/her first SJ module.
 A step-by-step guidance will help to deploy the system in a local mode (minimesos) or at a cluster (Mesos) and to implement a module example to a real-life task.

-Through an example project a user will get to know the system structure, its key components and general concepts of the platform workflow.
+Through an example project, a user will get to know the system structure, its key components and general concepts of the platform workflow.

 SJ-Platform Overview